Menu

 The solution

 Evaluating a materials’ average ICR is a common measurement, often used for instruments requiring high conductivity such as fuel cells, electrolysers, and batteries.
-NPL’s Electrochemistry Group built upon existing techniques to develop a calibrated and traceable technique to map contact resistance spatially throughout a sample with < mm2 resolution.
+NPL’s Electrochemistry Group built upon existing capabilities to develop a calibrated and traceable technique to map contact resistance spatially throughout a sample with < mm2 resolution.

 This technique was paired with NPL’s existing capability in microstructural and surface characterisation via scanning electron microscopy, energy dispersive x-ray analysis and Raman spectroscopy to determine factors affecting spatially resolved ICR on model systems.